Offshore - Oil Production Zones

 The Oil Giants Of The World

 The USA - 22 Gb

-*Non-conventional oil; mostly tar sands, oil shale etc. Expensive to extract.
+*This includes non-conventional oil; mostly tar sands, oil shale etc which is expensive to extract.